User25514/Santi-Logger/Privacy.md

 ## 8. Age Restrictions and Verification
 VRCat is intended for users aged 18 and older.
+VRCat now supports optional linking of a VRChat account to a Discord account if the VRChat user has successfully passed 18+ age verification via VRChat’s third-party provider.
+This is used to confirm eligibility for adult-only roles or features within Discord servers.
 - The bot developer and VRCat do not process or store any government-issued IDS.

 - VRChat offers an optional age verification system.
 If a user passes age verification, VRCat may store a simple flag indicating this.

-Only accounts that pass age verification are stored.
+- Linking is only processed if age verification is confirmed via VRChat's third-party.
 If verification is revoked or missing, VRCat does not store the user at all.

-Until age verification is fully integrated, group owners are solely responsible for ensuring age compliance with age restrictions within their servers.
+- Group owners are still responsible for managing age-restricted access in their communities.
+VRCat offers this feature to support, not enforce, compliance.
 VRCat assumes no liability for age enforcement failures at the group level.

 ## 9. Shutdown and Data Portability
 If the VRCat service is discontinued, group owners will be provided a complete CSV export of their data (logs, analytics, group settings).
 Instructions will be sent via Discord prior to shutdown.